Account Registration

 Private event space at the north end of the building.

-7pm awards
+7pm (estimated) awards

 Volunteers and Entrants are encouraged to attend the awards ceremony.